dastasoft/react_course/README.md

 **It is a good practice to wrap all elements of the JSX in one root element, the div in this case.**

-_Since JSX is closer to JavaScript than to HTML, React DOM uses `camelCase` property naming convention instead of HTML attribute names.
-For `class` it becomes `className` because class is a keyword of the JavaScript language_
+_Since JSX is closer to JS than to HTML, React DOM uses `camelCase` property naming convention instead of HTML attribute names.
+For `class` it becomes `className` because class is a keyword of the JS language_

 ### Dynamic Content